developeraki/developeraki/README.md

 ## Contents

 In this profile I'll post _only_ interesting projects and big projects.
-I recently change my profile
+I recently change my profile.